Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_6_CommandLine/week2/dc_vignette.md

 > done
 ```

-In this example, the input is six filenames (one filename for each of our .zip files).
+In this example, the input is six filenames (one filename for each of our `.zip` files).
 Each time the loop iterates, it will assign a file name to the variable filename and run the unzip command.
-The first time through the loop, $filename is SRR2584863_1_fastqc.zip.
-The interpreter runs the command unzip on SRR2584863_1_fastqc.zip.
-For the second iteration, $filename becomes SRR2584863_2_fastqc.zip.
-This time, the shell runs unzip on SRR2584863_2_fastqc.zip.
-It then repeats this process for the four other .zip files in our directory.
+The first time through the loop, `$filename` is `SRR2584863_1_fastqc.zip`.
+The interpreter runs the command `unzip` on `SRR2584863_1_fastqc.zip`.
+For the second iteration, `$filename` becomes `SRR2584863_2_fastqc.zip`.
+This time, the shell runs unzip on `SRR2584863_2_fastqc.zip`.
+It then repeats this process for the four other `.zip` files in our directory.

 When we run our for loop, you will see output that starts like this: